OffchainLabs/arb-os/doc/DataFormats.md

 This message type is reserved for internal use by ArbOS.
 It should never appear in the inbox.

-**Message type 7: L2 transaction funded by L1**
+**Message type 7: reserved**

-This message type encodes an L2 transaction that is funded by calldata provided at L1.
-The type-specific data must be the same as an L2 message of subtype 0 or 1.
+This message type is reserved.
+It was used in previous versions but is no longer needed.

 **Message type 8: Rollup protocol event**